bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 27°
-- Mostly Cloudy
+- Partly Cloudy
-- 84% humidity
+- 85% humidity
-- 1 mph wind
+- 3 mph wind
-- 83% cloud cover
+- 60% cloud cover
-- 66 AQI 🟨
+- 65 AQI 🟨
 - About 4.3 inches of snow on the ground